AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 ..
 Important::

-  We advise you not to deploy a Controller in GCP.
+  We suggest you not to deploy a Controller in Azure.
 The preferred approach is to launch the Controller from AWS Marketplace as an metered AMI by following the `AWS Startup Guide <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_.
 The Aviatrix Controller is multi cloud, multi account and multi region capable.
-Launching a controller in AWS is preferred even if you only deploy gateways in GCP.
+Launching a controller in AWS is preferred even if you only deploy gateways in Azure.
 This is because AWS provides a metered charging mechanism, a true pay as you go (without up front commitment nor contract negotiation) payment system that has the least friction.

 1. Subscribe to Aviatrix Controller
 ====================================